carbon-language/carbon-lang/llvm/tools/llvmc2/doc/LLVMC-Tutorial.rst

 As you can see, this file consists of three parts: tool descriptions, language map, and the compilation graph definition.

-At the heart of LLVMC is the idea of a transformation graph: vertices in this graph are tools, and edges represent a transformation path between two tools (for example, assembly source produced by the compiler can be transformed into executable code by an assembler).
-A special node named ``root`` is used to mark graph entry points.
+At the heart of LLVMC is the idea of a compilation graph: vertices in this graph are tools, and edges represent a transformation path between two tools (for example, assembly source produced by the compiler can be transformed into executable code by an assembler).
+The compilation graph is basically a list of edges; a special node named ``root`` is used to mark graph entry points.

-Tool descriptions are basically lists of properties: most properties in the example above should be self-explanatory; the ``sink`` property means that all options lacking an explicit description should be forwarded to this tool.
+Tool descriptions are represented as property lists: most properties in the example above should be self-explanatory; the ``sink`` property means that all options lacking an explicit description should be forwarded to this tool.

-``LanguageMap`` associates a language name with a list of suffixes and is used for deciding which toolchain corresponds to a given input file.
+The ``LanguageMap`` associates a language name with a list of suffixes and is used for deciding which toolchain corresponds to a given input file.

-To learn more about LLVMC customization, refer to the reference manual and sample configuration files in the ``examples`` directory.
+To learn more about LLVMC customization, refer to the reference manual and plugin source code in the ``plugins`` directory.

 References
 ==========